Last Updated on

 The great thing about going White Hat is how future-proof it is.
 Most black hat tactics get caught eventually, even when Google doesn’t understand exactly how they work.
 They can catch black hat SEO just based on results that don’t make sense, and from there, they just have to work backward.

 By focusing on quality and user experience, you can feel sure that your work isn’t going to be undone by a later update.
-Quality content, keywords, links and site design come together with best standards like GMB, Schema markup and mobile-first principles to create lasting, reliable growth.
+Quality content, keywords, links and site design come together (like I discussed in this SEO crash course) with best standards like GMB, Schema markup and mobile-first principles to create lasting, reliable growth.